chembl/tractability_pipeline_v2/README.md

 Bucket 6 (Woong et al. 2011) Targets with known ubiquitination sites
 Not implemented: Bucket 7 (-) Targets with predicted ubiquitination sites
 Bucket 8 (Europe PMC) Targets mentioned in PROTAC literature
-Bucket 9 (ChEMBL) Targets with SM in ChEMBL with activity on target based assay (pChEMBL ≥5)
+Bucket 9 (ChEMBL) Targets with SM in ChEMBL with activity on target-based assay (pChEMBL ≥5)

 PROTAC_location_Bucket
 In addition to PROTAC tractability buckets, there is an additional "PROTAC_location_Bucket", which allows you to assess